envima/climodr/docs/_pages/about.md

 permalink: /about.html
 ---

-This course is brought to you as part of the [Open Educational Resources](https://oer.uni-marburg.de) initiative of [Marburg University, Germany](https://www.uni-marburg.de/de) from the working group on [Environmental Informatics](https://www.uni-marburg.de/fb19/fachgebiete/umweltinformatik/) of the [Department of Geography](https://www.uni-marburg.de/fb19).
+This package is brought to you as part of the [Open Educational Resources](https://oer.uni-marburg.de) initiative of [Marburg University, Germany](https://www.uni-marburg.de/de) from the working group on [Environmental Informatics](https://www.uni-marburg.de/fb19/fachgebiete/umweltinformatik/) of the [Department of Geography](https://www.uni-marburg.de/fb19).

 Also check out our other open educational resources [here](https://geomoer.github.io/moer-info-page/){:target="_blank"}